FAQs

 How can I get involved?

-Become a Patron or Friend of Cirencester History Festival.
-This year we have launched both Patrons and Friends Schemes.
-For further details please email di@cirencesterhistoryfestival.org
+Become a Patron or Friend of Cirencester History Festival!
+For further details please see our SUPPORT US page or email di@cirencesterhistoryfestival.org

-Volunteering: we are most grateful for the support of volunteers in various areas including brochure distribution and as ushers at our venues.
+Volunteering: we are most grateful for the support of volunteers in various areas including brochure distribution and as stewards at our events.
 For further information on how to join our team of volunteers please email: di@cirencesterhistoryfestival.org